cloudant-labs/data-flow-examples/ibm-event-streams/README.md

 # Configure `kafka-connect-jdbc` as a sink connector

-Configuration for consuming messages from Message Hub with Apache Kafka Connect and writing them to a Db2 Warehouse on Cloud using `kafka-connect-jdbc` as a sink connector.
+Configuration for consuming messages from Event Streams with Apache Kafka Connect and writing them to a Db2 Warehouse on Cloud using `kafka-connect-jdbc` as a sink connector.

 1. Download the [`kafka-connect-jdbc` jar from Confluent's Maven repository](http://packages.confluent.io/maven/io/confluent/kafka-connect-jdbc/4.0.0/kafka-connect-jdbc-4.0.0.jar)
 1. Create a `connect-jdbc-sink.properties` file